 Bugs, Beetles and Biocontrol

-It is designed to create a long-term & sustainable management of Parthenium & CCC in the Inland Burnett Region via the production & use of multiple effective biocontrol agents.
+Project purpose: Create a long-term and sustainable management of Parthenium and CCC in the Inland Burnett Region via the production and use of multiple effective biocontrol agents

-The Monto facility was used to produce CCC biocontrol agents; Jewel Beetle and Tingid Bug.
-CCC has widespread impacts on native ecosystems, particularly vulnerable riparian zones.
-Interested landholders received bottles of 100 agents to release over 3 seasons.
+A biocontrol breeding facility was established at Monto, which produced CCC biocontrol agents including the Jewel Beetle and the Tingid Bug.
+CCC has widespread impacts on native ecosystems, particularly riparian zones, and interested landholders received bottles of 100 agents for release over three seasons.

 Resources